genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/04_events.md

 :::

 ## Conclusion
 Data Server and Event Handler are the main components to interact with the server.
-Now that they are defined, you can either give them a try [right away](/getting-started/go-to-the-next-level/see-it-work) or continue with adding Data Grid to show the data.
+Now that we have built our back end, it's ready to be deployed.
+Go to the [See it work](/getting-started/go-to-the-next-level/see-it-work) page for instructions on deploying your back end.
+Once you have deployed it, if you want to test whet you've done so far, go to [Endpoints](/server-modules/integration/rest-endpoints/introduction/).